Is Professional Tax Applicable in Chennai?

 Grants and funds are permitted from recognised Agencies, Governments, and International Sources.

-This registration allows more capital for charitable activities through tax exemption over NGO income.
+This registration allows more capital for charitable activities through tax exemption on NGO income.

-If any applicant in India wants to establish an NGO, then the applicant must obtain 12A Registration Certificate first.
+If an applicant in India wants to establish an NGO, they must first obtain a 12A Registration Certificate.
 After that, the applicant can apply for 80G Registration.

 Let’s discuss the registration processes for Section 12AA and Section 80G under the Income Tax Act in India.
 As of my last knowledge update in September 2021, here’s an overview of these two sections: